 For those of you who wish to participate in research through the department of Chemistry and Biochemistry, please follow this procedure:

-1. Arrange to speak with at least two faculty members with whom you might be interested in working.
+1. Arrange to speak with the faculty members with whom you might be interested in working.
 Choices include, but are not necessarily limited to:

 Alphabetical Listing of Faculty

 (2) Chris Graves: synthetic inorganic chemistry & environmental studies

 (5) Kathryn Riley: bioanalytical chemistry